GaetanoGeck/exerthss/README.md

 \end{document}
 ```

 Then, as usual, you compile the document (using `latexmk test` or whatever you prefer).
+Note that your LaTeX compiler has to be able to find the document classes.
+If you don't know better, simply copy them into the same directory as the file that you're compiling.
+If you want to use these classes in multiple documents, in several places, there are better ways to deal with it (which I perhaps will discuss somewhere in the future).

 Naturally, there's not much to see in an almost empty document.
 What is relevant here, is the first line, which sets _exerthss_ to be the document class.
 Used like this,  the class will rely on its default options.
 You change some aspects of the behaviour by providing _options_ to the class.
 As an example, if you replace the first line by `\documentclass[linenumbers]{exerthss}` the document will contain small line numbers, which may be helpful to discuss a draft of the document.